 1. Heavy Manufacturing Buildings

 Production of heavy-duty goods like automobiles, steel, cement, or outdoor equipment takes place in a heavy manufacturing building.
-Thousands of square feet of space are available for storing raw materials and finished products in these facilities.
+Thousands of square feet of space are available for storing raw materials and finished products in these industrial buildings.

-Generally, they contain heavy-duty equipment, three-phase electricity, and ample loading dock space.
+Generally, heavy manufacturing facilities contain heavy-duty equipment, three-phase electricity, and ample loading dock space.
 Depending on a company’s needs they may also have customized drainage, pressurized air, and water lines, cranes and storage tanks, ductwork, ventilation systems, chemical lines, etc. Heavy manufacturing buildings are built to suit, which means a steel manufacturing building cannot be used to make cement.
-In case the structure needs to be changed, the entire building will be renovated because of the permanent fixtures needed to produce specialized products.
+In case the structure needs to be changed, the entire industrial building will be renovated because of the permanent fixtures needed to produce specialized products.

 2. Light Manufacturing Buildings

 Characteristically, light manufacturing buildings have modern storage space and a spacious office area for administrative functions.
 They require fewer materials, space, and power to operate.
-Products are stored and shipped using lighter, portable equipment that can be easily reconfigured for new tenants.
+Products are stored and shipped in light manufacturing buildings using lighter, portable equipment that can be easily reconfigured for new tenants.

 B. Storage and Distribution Buildings